 Occasionally I rubbed elbows with the education community, and this little story triggered a few inquiries from teachers.
-Finding it now in my collection, I’m saddened by the front-page article about NASA’s quest for a teacher to fly on the Shuttle.
+I’m saddened by the front-page article about NASA’s quest for a teacher to fly on the Shuttle.
 Christa McAuliffe became that person, and was killed in the Challenger disaster on January 28, 1986.

 Judging by the dateline on my story, I was at the Hostel in the Forest at the time of my initial contact with the magazine, a year earlier… by October of 1984, I was heading southwest from Colorado.
 While in Brunswick, I spoke to a packed classroom that included the kids of my host there; that may have been what triggered this connection with Scholastic News.